Hochfrequenz/EFPg-Timestamp-Composite-PK/README.md

 # EntityFramework Cannot Distinguish PostgreSQL `0001-01-01 00:00:00.000000 +00:00` from `-infinity` in Key Columns

-Demo code for a bug in Entity Framework that occurs when a timestamp column is used as part of a composite primary key.
+This repository contains demo code for a bug in Entity Framework that occurs when a timestamp column is used as part of a composite primary key.

 ## What's the problem?